Sattwik-Singh/csot-week1-chatbot/SUBMISSION.md

 ## Overview

-For Week 1, I built a terminal-based multi-turn chatbot using the OpenRouter API and Python.
-The chatbot maintains conversation history, supports coherent multi-turn conversations, and demonstrates how stateless APIs can simulate memory by resending conversation history on every request.
+For Week 1, I built a terminal-based chatbot using Python and OpenRouter API.
+The chatbot supports multi-turn conversations and remembers previous messages by storing conversation history.

-## Implementation Details
+## Implementation

-I used the `openai` Python SDK with OpenRouter since OpenRouter follows an OpenAI-compatible API structure.
-To securely manage API credentials, I stored my API key in a `.env` file and loaded it using `python-dotenv`.
-I also added `.env` to `.gitignore` so that secrets are not accidentally committed.
+I used the `openai` SDK with OpenRouter and loaded the API key securely through a `.env` file using `python-dotenv`.
+I also added `.env` to `.gitignore` so the API key is not exposed.

-The chatbot was implemented using a `ChatAgent` Python class to keep the code modular and reusable.
-The model is configurable through the constructor, making the chatbot model-agnostic.

-The chatbot supports:

-* Multi-turn conversation memory
-* Conversation history using role-based messages (`system`, `user`, `assistant`)
-* Exit commands (`exit`, `quit`)
-* Resetting chat history using `/reset`
-* Token usage inspection using `/tokens`

-## Memory Handling

-Since the API is stateless, the chatbot manually stores conversation history in a `messages` list and resends the full conversation during every API call.
+I implemented the chatbot using a `ChatAgent` class.
+The chatbot stores conversation history using `system`, `user`, and `assistant` roles and sends the full history during every API call.

-To prevent unlimited context growth and increasing token usage, I implemented a rolling memory buffer using a maximum turn limit.
-When the conversation exceeds the configured limit, the oldest user-assistant message pairs are removed while preserving the system prompt.

-I also tested context loss by resetting the conversation history and observing how the chatbot no longer remembered earlier information.

-## Challenges Faced
+Features implemented:
+- Multi-turn conversation
+- Conversation memory
+- Exit commands (`exit`, `quit`)
+- `/reset` to clear history
+- `/tokens` to check token usage
+- Rolling memory buffer to limit conversation size

+## What I Learned

+This assignment helped me understand that LLM APIs are stateless and only remember things if previous messages are sent again.
+I also learned about API key safety, token usage, and how chatbot memory works.

-One issue I encountered was model availability on OpenRouter.
-Some models mentioned in the instructions were unavailable, so I switched to an available free model.
+One issue I faced was model availability on OpenRouter, so I switched to another free model.

-Another challenge was understanding how stateless APIs work.
-Initially, I assumed the model remembers previous messages, but after experimenting with resetting history, I understood that memory only exists through the conversation history passed into the API.

-## Learnings

-This assignment helped me understand:

-* How chat completion APIs work
-* API key safety and environment variables
-* Statelessness in LLM APIs
-* Role-based message formatting
-* Managing conversation memory and token growth
-* Structuring Python code using classes